 What is on the GRE General Test?

-The GRE general test consists of three major sections — verbal reasoning, quantitative reasoning and analytical writing.
-These sections measure your ability to read and analyse complex written pieces, solve math problems and create a pair of coherent written essays in 30 minutes each.
+The GRE general test consists of three major sections – verbal reasoning, quantitative reasoning, and analytical writing.
+These sections measure your ability to read and analyse complex written pieces, solve math problems, and write a focused essay in response to a prompt.

 - Verbal: The verbal sections see how well you can analyse writing and understand the meaning of words through vocabulary-based questions.